megaease/easemesh/docs/install.md

 We deploy the control plane of the EaseMesh in a K8s cluster, as the control plane needs to persistent configuration, the persistent volume resource needs to be introduced.

-The default replicas of the control plane is three, so three PVs is required.
+The default replicas of the control plane are three, so three PVs are required.
 The capacity of each PV must greater than 3Gi by default.
 We provide a template spec of PV here for your referring:

 ```yaml
 apiVersion: v1